Is there anything better than tucking into a plate of your favorite ribs slathered in BBQ sauce?

 They are a thinner cut of rib, usually a half-inch thick.
 They are cut along the length and across instead of between the ribs.

-This means they contain a lot of meat and have a lot more bone than other styles of rib.
+This means they contain a lot of meat and have a lot more bone than other rib styles.

-Because of the rib’s smaller size, they are popular in Asian cooking and not so common here in the USA.
+Because of their smaller size, ribs are popular in Asian cooking but less common in the USA.

 How To Cook Flanked Beef Ribs